perryl/concourse-scripts/README.md

 As of 2016/01/18:

 - Get all pipelines running and building
-- Argument parsing for construct-pipelines.sh instead of hardcoded definitions system paths
+- Argument parsing for `construct-pipelines.sh` instead of hardcoded definition system paths
-- Pass arg to parser.py in construct-pipelines.sh
+- Pass arg to `parser.py` in `construct-pipelines.sh`
-- Change name of ymlfiles/ to name of system
+- Change name of `ymlfiles/` to name of system
 - Create system pipeline YAML to run once all strata builds passed successfully
+- System pipeline that runs all strata pipelines then builds system rather than individually building them with shell script
-- yaml.dump() rather than file.write()
+- `yaml.dump()` rather than `file.write()`

 ## Further features